Why I Am Happier With Fewer Clothes

-I love buying new clothes, I love getting new clothes, I love wearing new clothes.
-What I have started to learn though, is that this doesn’t have to take significant amounts of time or money.
+I love buying new clothes.
+I love getting new clothes.
+I love wearing new clothes.
+What I have started to learn though, is that this doesn’t have to take a significant amount of time or money.
 Worrying too much about clothes actually reduces the joy I gain from them.

 In the past I was always on the lookout for something new to wear.
-I would browse my favorite retailers websites, join various free groups, and stroll through thrift stores.
+I would browse my favorite retailer’s websites, join various free groups, and stroll through thrift stores.
 It was always so exciting when I found that next outfit.
-I would wear it a few times, the excitement would fade, and then the hunt would start again
+I would wear it a few times, the excitement would fade, and then the hunt would begin again.

 I knew I spent too much time and energy on my pursuit of clothes.
 I looked for ways to solve this.
 For example, I learned about a capsule wardrobe.
 The idea is you can have a small number of clothes that all work together, giving you more outfits because of the different combinations.
 That ended up becoming more searching and more worrying trying to find the “perfect” capsule wardrobe, and didn’t really solve the root of the problem.